Royal Palace of Caserta: Layout of the palace

-"The palace has five floors; 1,200 rooms, including two dozen state apartments; 1,742 windows; 34 staircases; 1,026 fireplaces; a large library; and a theatre modelled after the Teatro San Carlo of Naples.
-A monumental avenue running 20 kilometers between the palace and Naples was planned but never realized."
+The palace has five floors; 1,200 rooms, including two dozen state apartments; 1,742 windows; 34 staircases; 1,026 fireplaces; a large library; and a theatre modelled after the Teatro San Carlo of Naples.
+The Palatine Chapel was designed by Luigi Vanvitelli on the model of the chapel at Versailles, although he criticized the French model and departed from it by placing the chapel inside the Royal Palace, with direct access from the Upper Vestibule.

+An avenue running 20 kilometres between the palace and Naples was planned but never realized.

-The palace has a rectangular plan, measuring 247 × 184 m, and the four sides are connected by two orthogonal arms, forming four inner courts.
+The palace has a rectangular plan, measuring 247 × 190 m, and the four sides are connected by two orthogonal arms, forming four inner courts.

-Even without the surface area of the internal courtyards, Caserta is by far the largest royal palace resulting from a single original project in the world in terms of volume, with more than 2 e6m3.
-The floor space is 138,000 square meters.
+Caserta has a volume of around 2 e6m3.
+The floor space is 130,000 square metres.
 Behind the façades of its matching segmental ranges of outbuildings that flank the giant forecourt, a jumble of buildings arose to facilitate daily business.
-The palace encloses four courts that feature what scholars describe as a well-proportioned interior that evokes a monotonous dignity unique in its time.
+The palace encloses four courts that feature what scholars describe as a well-proportioned interior.

-Of all the royal residences inspired by the Palace of Versailles, the Reggia of Caserta is the one that bears the greatest resemblance to the original model: the unbroken balustraded skyline and the slight break provided by pavilions within the long, somewhat monotonous façade.
-As at Versailles, a large aqueduct was required to bring water for the prodigious water displays.
 Like its French predecessor, the palace was intended to display the power and grandeur of an absolute Bourbon monarchy.
-A solecism at Caserta is that above the piano reale, the King's floor, is another floor of equal magnificence.
 The enfilades of Late Baroque saloni were the heart and seat of government, as well as displays of national wealth.
 Caserta provided a royal refuge from the dust and factions of the capital, just as Versailles had freed Louis XIV from Paris.
-The royal palace has more than 40 monumental rooms completely decorated with frescoes when, in comparison, Versailles counts only 22 monumental rooms.